19 Different Types of Penguins Explained

 14. Yellow-eyed Penguin

 From the name alone, one can infer a prominent feature of this penguin.
-Indeed, this penguin is characterized by its very distinct yellow-colored eyes and yellow bands around its eyes and head.
+Indeed, this penguin is characterized by its distinct yellow-colored eyes and yellow bands around its eyes and head.
 It also has an orange-pink bill and feet.

-These penguins can be found on New Zealand’s South Island and live in several small colonies on the Auckland and Campbell Islands, Stewart islands, and the Otago Peninsula.
+These penguins can be found on New Zealand’s South Island and live in several small colonies on the Auckland and Campbell Islands, Stewart Islands, and the Otago Peninsula.

 The conservation status is listed as endangered.
 With less than 3,000–4,000 mature individuals left in the wild, it is considered rare among the different types of penguins.